 "Yes, but it quickly grew didn't it.
 You had your trio, the second years, and soon thereafter a few fourth years.
 I watched, I was aware of the study sessions you were holding.
 The second years weren't keeping it secret and they talked about what happened.
 Your duel with Carrow was a topic of much discussion.
 The silent casting lessons you were giving.
 The fact Luna Lovegood, Merlin save you if you call her Looney, was there and apparently under your protection."
 Susan stopped.
 She looked at James as if expecting an answer.

-"It's good she has such a forgiving heart.
+"It's good she's so stupidly forgiving.
 She asked me to go easy on them.
 To be nice.
-That is why my retribution took so long.
+That's why my retribution took so long.
 I would've just gotten names and repaid them the pain and suffering they caused her."
 James said.

 "When you say yours… You mean like a pack?
 Is she-"

 "Oh."
-Susan said.
+Susan muttered.
 James was getting tired of the conversation and felt it was time to speed things along.